Morocco's Museums& Galleries

 Perched at 1,800 meters in the High Atlas Mountains, the crumbling Kasbah of Telouet was the stronghold of the powerful Glaoui family, who controlled the mountain passes between Ma...

-The six highest-rated cultural institutions across Morocco, selected by visitor ratings, historical significance, and collection quality.
+Six of the most acclaimed cultural institutions across Morocco, chosen for their historical significance, architecture, and collection quality.

 Founded in the 14th century and rebuilt in the 16th century by the Saadian sultan Abdallah al-Ghalib, this is the largest and most important madrasa i...